Yu-amd/AIM-demo/k8s/README.md

 else
   echo "Scalable deployment not found.
 List all deployments: kubectl get deployment | grep aim-qwen3-32b-scalable" fi
+# Watch for changes in:
+# - READY: Number of ready replicas (should scale up/down based on load)
+# - UP-TO-DATE: Replicas updated to latest version
+# - AVAILABLE: Replicas available to serve requests
+# As you send inference requests, you should see replicas scale up (1 -> 2 -> 3) based on the autoscaling metrics
+# In Grafana, monitor: kube_deployment_status_replicas{deployment="aim-qwen3-32b-scalable-predictor"} to see replica count over time
 ```

 For detailed step-by-step instructions, see [KUBERNETES-DEPLOYMENT.md](./KUBERNETES-DEPLOYMENT.md).